frankcorneliusmartin/frankcorneliusmartin.github.io/content/blogs/ascii-picture.rst

          return avg_intensity

-The function ``compute_letter_intensity`` returns the average pixel intensity of the letter.
-I.e. it sums the pixel values and divides them by the number of pixels.
+The function ``compute_letter_intensity`` returns the average pixel intensity of a character.
+In other words, it sums the pixel values and divides them by the number of pixels that are in the character box.

-We want to match every segment in our preprocessed image to a letter.
+We want to match every segment in our preprocessed image to a character.
-So we need to compute the letter intensity for all charaters we want to use in out final ASCII image.
+So we need to compute the letter intensity for all characters we want to use in out final ASCII image.

 I used a selection of letters, digits and symbols.
 Symbols like ``"``, ``'`` and ``/`` are not included, as they have a meaning within HTML.
+Another option would be to escape these characters, but I decided to leave them out.

 .. code-block:: python